Easy Peach Cobbler made with a buttery topping on sweet peaches. This makes the BEST Peach Cobbler recipe and favorite dessert!

 Use Fresh, Canned, or Frozen Peaches

-Fresh Peaches
+Peach Cobbler with Fresh Peaches

-How Many Fresh Peaches are in a Cup?
+How many fresh peaches are in a cup?

 It takes 1 1/2 medium fresh peaches to equal 1 cup of sliced peaches.

-Canned Peaches
+Peach Cobbler with Canned Peaches

-Frozen Peaches
+Peach Cobbler with Frozen Peaches

 If you are using frozen peaches, allow the frozen peaches to thaw and then proceed with the recipe as written.

-How to Make Easy Peach Cobbler
+How to Make Easy Peach Cobbler from Scratch

 Ingredients